tock/tock/doc/courses/sosp/application.md

 with a smartphone.
 We recommend the nRF Connect app [[Android](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en)
  | [iOS](https://itunes.apple.com/us/app/nrf-connect/id1054362403?mt=8)].
-The BLE address of the Hail is labeled on its bottom, however iOS devices cannot access the address of a BLE device.
+The BLE address of the Hail is labeled on its bottom, but iOS devices cannot access the address of a BLE device.
 However, you should be able to see the unique name that you chose earlier.